yueyu1030/ReGen/README.md

 - `args.topN`: The topN used in KNN search (usually set to 50-100).
 - `args.round`: The retrieval rounds.
 Set to 0 for the first rounds (using label name/template for retrieval only) and 1,2,... for later rounds.

+**Note**: in principle, our model is compatible with any dense retrievers (after properly training).
+If you want to use your own dense retrieval model, please make sure that the dense retrieval model also use the embedding of [CLS] token as sequence embeddings.
+Otherwise, you may need to modify the code in embedding generation parts to make sure the embedding generated is *correct*.

 ## Classification Step
 ### Noisy Data Removal
 See the code from the `filter` folder.
 The example command should be